amir-ma71/translator_h/README.md

-# he2fa_translator
+# translator
-Hebrew to Persian translator based on Argostranslate
+ to Persian translator based on Argostranslate

 its justify to just translate hebrew to persian text as offline mode